-N001 N002 N003 N004 Identifies and utilizes concepts of safe client care with emphasis on the older adult.
-Incorporates advancing knowledge of safety principles for clients across the life span.
-Strategizes Nursing interventions in the management of safety principles for special client populations.
-Critiques and manages all aspects of safety for clients in health care settings.
+N001 N002 N003 N004 Identifies and utilizes concepts of safe client care with emphasis on the Incorporates advancing knowledge of safety principles for clients across the Strategizes Nursing interventions in the management of safety principles for special Critiques and manages all aspects of safety for clients in health care settings. older adult. life span. client populations. seeings.